tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 ### [Sounds Great.
 How do I Git-up my whole computer?](#sounds-great-how-do-i-git-up-my-whole-computer)

 Not so fast...
 The best way to use Git is to track individual projects, separately.
 A Git "project" is called a _**Repository**_ (sometimes *repo* for short).
-Indeed, you *could* put all of your work in one folder, make that folder a Git *repo*, and call it a day.
-But this would fail to capitalize on some of the strengths of Git.
+Indeed, you *could* put all of your work in one folder, make that folder a Git *repo*, and call it a day, but this would fail to capitalize on some of the strengths of Git.
 Instead, if you made a single Git repository for a single MatLab simulation you have, or a paper you're working on, then all of the changes in the history are relevant to that project, and it's significantly easier to Share, Examine old versions, and Fork (if you want to make some incompatible changes and take the project in a mutually-exclusive direction).

 ### [What is the difference between Git and GitHub?](#what-is-the-difference-between-git-and-github)